olcf/olcf-test-harness/doc-sphinx/source/user_guide/launching.rst

 In a similar manner to logging harness events to InfluxDB, you can send performance metrics from your test to InfluxDB, where they can be visualized by a data visualization tool, such as Grafana.
-For details on how to make a test compatible with logging metrics to InfluxDB, see :ref:`Adding a New Test to the OTH`.
+For details on how to make a test capable of logging metrics to InfluxDB, see :ref:`Modifying a Test to Log Metrics to InfluxDB`.
 Given a compatible test that reports application metrics, adding *RGT_INFLUX_TOKEN* and *RGT_INFLUX_URI* to the environment enables InfluxDB test metric logging..